Holistic Pet Health & Nutrition

 • Plain boiled chicken: Lean protein, familiar to most Indian dogs

-• Cooked fish: Omega-3 fatty acids plus protein (avoid bones)
+• Cooked fish: Omega-3 fatty acids plus protein (deboned)

 Supporting Digestive Health Long-Term

-For dogs with sensitive stomachs or those who can't tolerate paneer, focusing on gut health becomes more valuable than occasional treats.
-A 2023 review of canine and feline probiotics concluded that supplementation can improve intestinal microbiota composition and help alleviate some intestinal diseases and disorders in dogs, notes research published in PMC.
+For dogs with sensitive stomachs or those who can't tolerate paneer, focusing on gut health is more valuable than occasional treats.
+A 2023 review of canine and feline probiotics concluded that supplementation can improve intestinal microbiota composition and help alleviate some intestinal diseases and disorders in dogs, notes Jugan et al., "Probiotics in companion animals," (2023).

-This research supports why many Indian pet parents find better success with scientifically formulated digestive support rather than random food treats.
-Companies like Unleash Wellness develop targeted solutions that address underlying gut health issues rather than simply providing occasional indulgences.
+This is why many Indian pet parents find better success with scientifically formulated digestive support rather than random food treats.
+A vet-formulated probiotic targets underlying gut balance rather than simply providing an occasional indulgence.

-Key Insight: Rather than risking digestive upset with dairy treats, consider investing in vet-approved probiotic support that builds long-term digestive resilience.
-Unleash Wellness's Jolly Gut® Probiotic for Dogs provides targeted gut health support backed by veterinary science, making it a more reliable choice for sensitive dogs than experimental food treats.
+Key insight: Rather than risking digestive upset with dairy treats, consider a vet-approved probiotic that builds long-term digestive resilience.
+Unleash Wellness's JOLLY GUT® Probiotic for Dogs combines 5 probiotic strains (800 million CFU) with prebiotics and 7 digestive enzymes, a more reliable choice for sensitive dogs than experimental food treats.

 Frequently Asked Questions